 Discovering cultural heritage

-Diamantina National Park’s is of great importance to the Maiawali and Karuwali people, generations of families have been connected to this desert landscape for thousands of years.
+Diamantina National Park’s is of great importance to the Maiawali people, generations of families have been connected to this desert landscape for thousands of years.
 Remnants of settler history include the remains of Mayne Hotel, which closed in 1951 (located just near the eastern park boundary), stone hut ruins near Warracoota Waterhole and cemeteries.
 The 20 registered graves recorded in the park date from 1884 to 1944.

-Displays in the visitor information room at the old homestead explain more about the park’s heritage.
+Displays in the Ranger Base visitor information room at the old Diamantina Homestead explain more about the park’s heritage.